 The Company increased the number of shares available for issuance under its 2012 Equity Incentive Plan (as amended, the "Plan") from 850,000 to 1,200,000 in December 2019, which was approved by the Company's shareholders in December 2019.
 The plan provides for the issuance of up to 1,200,000 shares.
 The Plan provides for grants of stock options, stock appreciation rights, restricted stock, other stock-based awards and other cash-based awards.
-As of June 30, 2020, the remaining shares of common stock available for future issuances of awards was increased due to forfeitures to 560,260.
+As of September 30, 2020, the remaining shares of common stock available for future issuances of awards was 560,260.
+See Note 16 - Subsequent Event for details regarding issuances of restricted shares to employees under the Plan.